velexi-research/VLXI-Cookiecutter-DVC-Dataset/{{cookiecutter.dataset_name}}/README.md

      * `/LOCAL/PATH` should be replaced by the local path relative to `/PATH/TO/DATA` where the dataset should be placed.

-    For example, if a dataset repository based on this template repository is located at
+    For example, if the dataset repository is located at

     `https://github.com/account/cool-dataset`